-- a.
-Common Courses listed on page 42. - b.
+a.
+Common Courses listed on page 46.

+- b.
 Major courses required in a field of specialization not to exceed 48 quarter hours. - c.
-A minor with a minimum of 24 quarter hours outside the major. - d.
+A minor with a minimum of 24 quarter hours outside the major.

+- d.
 Sufficient electives to complete 180 quarter hours of academic credit. - e.
 Six quarter hours of physical education activity courses.
 Whenever possible, these should be taken in the freshman and sophomore years.
 These hours do not apply toward 180 hours of academic credit.

 Bachelor of Arts Degree (With Major in Medical Technology) - Colorado State College and the Weld County General Hospital offer a four-year program leading to the Bachelor of Arts degree with a major in Medical Technology.
 Nine quarters of this program are given on the campus of Colorado State College.
-Dr. Lewis A. Kidder, assisted by the clinical staff, is in charge of the program at Weld County General Hospital.
+The clinical pathology staff is in charge of the program at Weld County General Hospital.
 The student must earn a total of 180 quarter hours plus 6 quarter hours of physical education activity courses.
 Of this, 45 quarter hours will be earned in the Weld County General Hospital and 141 quarter hours at Colorado State College.
 Student programs will be planned with the major professor.